kmahfouz/ClientOnboardingAutomation/Documentation/Deployment.md

 No errors are logged, all are just displayed in the command prompt
 # Critical Pieces
-Database can sometimes clear itself with seemingly no reason
+Database can sometimes clear itself with seemingly no reason Timezone table that needs to be populated for testing